jasonyost/numble/README.md

 # numble
 ## Description
 numble is a simple jQuery plugin to override the default HTML5 field to facilitate better cross browser styling and consistency.
+The default number input renders differently in different browsers making it difficult to match styles. numble hides the original control and adds a new element containing the hidden original.
+The new control allows the number to be changed using either the mouse scroll wheel or embedded increment and decrement controls.

 [![build status](https://travis-ci.org/jasonyost/numble.svg)](https://travis-ci.org/jasonyost/numble)